-Patients can present with systemic and focal symptoms.
+Patients can present with systemic and/or focal symptoms.

-Non-specific systemic signs and symptoms are almost always present and include fever, malaise and weight loss.
+systemic signs and symptoms are almost always present and are non-specific, including fever, malaise and weight loss

-Localized symptoms relate to ischemia and infarction of affected tissues and organs.
-The most commonly involved vessels are the renal arteries 1, with visceral involvement also considered relatively common.
-The pulmonary circulation is typically spared, although bronchial arteries may occasionally be involved.
+localized symptoms relate to ischemia and infarction of affected tissues and organs; the most commonly involved vessels are the renal arteries 1 while the pulmonary circulation is typically spared

 Initially, there is transmural and necrotizing inflammation of medium-sized arteries, mostly involving part of the circumference which causes weakening of the wall leading to microaneurysm formation and subsequent focal rupture.
 There is a predilection for branch points.
 Fibrinoid necrosis of vessels promotes thrombosis of vessels followed by infarction of the tissue supplied.
 Fibrous thickening and mononuclear infiltration occur at a later stage.
 Different stages of inflammation can occur in the same vessel at different points.